Lumbardh Salihu

 Lumbardh Salihu (born 18 November 1992) is a professional footballer who plays as an attacking midfielder for Austrian club FC Mistelbach.

+Salihu lately competed on the celebrity version of Big Brother VIP Kosova and was crowned as the winner of the 2nd season on 2 February 2024.

 Career

 Youth career

 On 2005.
 Salihu started the career at Floridsdorfer AC.
 While, on 2008 was on loan for a year to Brigittenau.